vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 **--nfinal \<INT\>** - to produce more structures.

 The energetically best structure can be found in the `best.xyz` file.
-For the docking, similar flags can be used as for a geometry optimization.
+For the docking, most flags possible for a geometry optimization can also be used.
 For example, implicit solvation can also be employed by providing the *--alpb* flag.

-{% include warning.html content=
+{% include note.html content=
-'Be aware, the order matters.
-In the current arrangement of **.xyz** files the CO<sub>2</sub> is docked to the MOC.
-If you switch the order the computation time will be larger as the MOC is docked to  CO<sub>2</sub>.
-To save computiational time for this workshop, the number of final structures optimized with *GFN2-xTB* was limited to 2.
+'To save computational time for this workshop, the number of final structures optimized with *GFN2-xTB* was limited to 2.
 Per default, 15 structures are produced.'%}

 ## Molecular Dynamics